Dive Travel FYI

 - FINS: I prefer full foot fins, for myself, I actually have a pare of Mares fins I have been using since 1993 and love them.
 You will see all the pictures of me underwater with these lime green long fins on and those are my Mares.
 I like them because I can keep up with anything from dolphins to kids, they fit like an old pair of comfy slippers and the Neon color is still like new, so the kids always know which diver is me.
 This is the only gear I have thats not ScubaPro, but I just have not found anything out there that feels as good yet.
 To fit yourself with a good fin, put your foot in and try to step out of the fin by putting your weight on the ball of your foot.
 If your heel comes out or the fin comes off its too big.
 You want a full foot fin to be snug.
 Try a few types out with your dive shop, their are wide fins, soft fins, hard fins and spit fins etc. $45-$190

 - Open Heel fins: To try this type, you will need to put the front of your foot in the fin with a bootie on and pull the strap out over and around your heel. the strap should fit snug around your heel but you should not struggle to take in off and it should not cut into your ankle.
 Price ranges from $45-$190 I prefer the open heel fins for kids as they are growing and you will get the most out of an open heel fin.
-ScubaPro makes great kids fins and thats what we use with our event weeks.
+Scubapro makes great kids fins and that’s what we use with our event weeks.

 - SNORKEL: A snorkel should be flexible with a purge valve to keep out water, some snorkels even have a float valve to eliminate water entry from the top.
 Price ranges from $25-$60.

 - BCD (Buoyancy control Device): These have come a long way from when I was a kid. streamlined with back inflation, pockets with minimal drag, drop down cargo pockets, integrated weights, multiple accessory pockets, and BCD’s that weight less that 5lb.
 Not to mention the newer materials that include thermo plastic for quick drying time.
-Im a big fan of ScubaPro LadyHawk and that is what I have for me and Jen, while Tom and Robbie are in the NightHawk.
+I’m a big fan of Scubapro LadyHawk and that is what I have for me and Jen, while Tom and Robbie are in the NightHawk.
 I like to be streamlined and have back support, this was important for me to choose for the kids as well.
 I bought Jens BCD when she was 10 and now she is 14 and it still fits perfectly with all the adjustable straps etc. sizes range from xxs to xxL.
 BCD’s range from $250-$800.

 - Regulators and octopus: The ScubaPro makes the best lightweight first stages and the optimal flow design for the second stage.
 Easy breathing and light weight are my demands for these two.
-If your a cold water diver, you will need to make sure your reg is suited for both cold and warm water diving.
+If you’re a cold water diver, you will need to make sure your reg is suited for both cold and warm water diving.
 A dry chamber first stage in the new Subgear divers will appreciate.
 A good reg set can run from $300 to $1600.
-I personally use the ScubaPro titanium set up for my entire family — ease of care and lightweight made my decision.
+I personally use the Scubapro titanium set up for my entire family — ease of care and lightweight made my decision.

 What you need to know about regulators, is they have two stages, the first stage attached to the tank valve, breaks the high pressure air down to the intermediate pressure.
 The second stage in the divers mouth, reduces the intermediate pressure to the ambient pressure, the exact pressure you need to breathe comfortably underwater.

-First Stages are either piston, which are open to the water,or diaphragm, which are closed.
+First Stages are either piston, which is open to the water,or diaphragm, which are closed.
 Piston regulators have fewer moving parts, usually making them easier to service and sometimes less expensive to purchase.
 Diaphragm regs are better for use in very cold or dirty water, which also means they can potentially be serviced less often than piston regs.

 Second Stage come in various sizes and configurations.
 Make sure yours is appropriate to your diving conditions.
 For example have a large purge button if you generally dive in thick gloves.
 Second stages can be adjustable with dive/predive settings.
 Changing settings allows you to adjust the air flow, preventing it from fee flowing.
 This is very useful when diving with current.